szyuees/Travel-Assistant/README.md

 We further benchmark *Baseline*, *RAG (Top-k)*, and *Reranked RAG* variants and evaluate performance using semantic similarity metrics.

 ### Important Note !!
 The Python scripts in src/ are designed for evaluation and experimentation (not as interactive chatbots).
+However, for interactive purpose, a user interface was designed using gradio in gradio_app.py.
-For ease of reproduction, please use the notebook notebooks/testing_llama3.2.ipynb, which runs all experiments sequentially and generates the evaluation results under reports/.
+For ease of reproduction, please use the notebook notebooks/testing_llama3.2.ipynb (Option 1 for *How to run* section), which runs all experiments sequentially and generates the evaluation results under reports/.
 The model used *Llama-3.2-3B-Instruct* is a gated model, which requires user's application via its official website on Hugging Face.
 Please ensure you have access to the model before you run the notebook.
 The official website: https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct